-7 Common Questions About Feeding Suet to Birds
+8 Common Questions About Suet for Birds

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Seeds, fruits, fats, nuts and more create a calorie-dense treat for birds.
 Here’s how to serve suet for birds.
 Learn what birds eat suet.

 Fall offers lots of fantastic bird-watching opportunities.
 Leaves begin to drop, making it easier to see treetop visitors, and it’s finally cool enough to set out a favorite treat: suet for birds.
 A high-fat, protein-packed offering, it attracts both insect-eating species and omnivores, all while providing the perfect amount of calories to help birds flourish in colder weather.